 Dance shoes are usually made out of leather and animal-based glue.
-Animal products are not sustainable nor are they cruelty-free.
-Not only are the materials unsustainable, shoes are quickly worn through, discarded and replaced.
-Plus, a need for new dance wear, new costumes and new makeup/beauty products for performances means dancers are forever buying the latest and greatest of everything.
+Animal products are not sustainable nor are they cruelty free.
+Furthermore, shoes are often worn through, discarded and replaced at an alarming rate.
+Plus, the availability of new dance wear, new costumes and new makeup/beauty products means dancers are forever buying the latest of everything – whether they need to or not.

-Gaynor Minden also makes vegan pointe shoes.
-While some of the above listed companies don’t offer the vegan option directly on their website, Gaynor Minden does – which is a thoughtful addition on their part.
-I have pretty much always worn Blochs, but I’m planning on getting fitted for Gaynors next time I need a pair of pointe shoes for several reasons – the vegan option being one of the main ones.
+And if you go to order a pair of pointe shoes from Gaynor Minden, you can choose to veganize it.
+I have pretty much always worn Blochs, but I’m planning on getting fitted for Gaynors next time I need a pair of pointe shoes for several reasons – the vegan option is one of the main ones.

 If you’re looking for vegan shoes for dance styles other than ballet, check out PETA’s post here.

-As for tights, Pediped carries organic cotton tights for kids, and Capezio carries tan tights made from bamboo.
-I’m still on the lookout for eco-friendly pink or white ballet tights in adult sizes – so let me know in the comments if you know where to find some!
+As for tights, Pediped carries organic cotton tights for kids, while Mondor has tan bamboo tights for adults.
+I’m still on the lookout for organic cotton or bamboo pink/white ballet tights in adult sizes – so let me know in the comments if you know where to find some!

 If you’re looking for something simple and less costume-y – perhaps for a contemporary or dance theatre piece – try your local thrift/secondhand store.
 I got the skirt I wore for Dirt from Goodwill – it’s actually a slip!